CPR BRA

 Within the theme of breaking formats, this isn’t a traditional stunt.
 The McRib is back, but we’ve known it’s coming back for a while, all because of a ‘leak’ filled campaign.

-Resulting in everyone knowing that the McRib is back, organic social coming in from fans of the brand, all round success and writing this has made me very hungry.
+This resulted in everyone knowing that the McRib was coming back which created organic social from fans.
+This was an all-round success, and writing this has made me very hungry.

 We have six email alerts in total - covering ESG, internal comms, PR jobs and events.
 Enter your email address below to find out more: